centrica-engineering/muon/docs/component-guidance/cta.md

 - Keep the text ‘short, relevant, and actionable’.
 It should not exceed more than 24 characters.
 - Only use 'loading' on an action.
 - Relate the action to the content it sits beside.
-- Use the primary version for the most important action on a page.
 - Minimise choices when response times are critical.
 [Hick's Law](https://lawsofux.com/hicks-law/)
 - Loading message should be the action of the text of the CTA eg. "Get a quote" becomes "Getting your quote...".